 - Important for vision and mucosa (in lungs and intestines).

 - Helps in protecting cells against external influences, such as air pollution, UV radiation and free radicals.

 - Plays a role in the nervous system; it supports the development of nerve cells.

-- Important in the development of red blood cells and
+- Important in development of red blood cells and iron content in blood.

 There are little to no known adverse effects of excessive intake of vitamin B2.
 Who receives more vitamin B2 than he or she needs, pees out the surplus.

 - Vitamin B2 provides energy and is therefore indispensable for athletes.

 - This vitamin is very sensitive to light, so never leave food in the sun.

 - Vitamin B2 cannot be stored by the body, but it’s nevertheless present in small quantities in the liver, heart and kidneys.